Tourism in BangladeshBangladesh recorded a total of 323,000 tourists in 2019, ranking 148th in the world in absolute

 The fact that larger countries regularly perform better in a comparison of the absolute number of guests is obvious.
 By putting the tourist numbers in relation to the population of Bangladesh, the result is much more comparable picture: With 0.0019 tourists per resident, Bangladesh ranked 201st in the world.
 In South Asia, it ranked 8th.

-Bangladesh generated around 217.90 million US Dollar in the tourism sector alone.
+In 2020, Bangladesh generated around 217.90 million US dollars in the tourism sector alone.
 This corresponds to 0.052 percent of its the gross domestic product and approximately 1 percent of all international tourism receipts in South Asia.

 A global comparison can be found here › International tourism

 Back to overview: Bangladesh

 Development of the tourism sector in Bangladesh from 1995 to 2019The following chart shows the number of tourist arrivals registered in Bangladesh each year.
 Anyone who spends at least one night in the country but does not live there for more than 12 months is considered a tourist.
 Insofar as the survey included the purpose of the trip, business trips and other non-tourism travel purposes have already been excluded.
-The number of people passing through within the same day, and e.g. crew members of ships or flights are also not considered as tourists in most countries.
+The number of people passing through within the same day, and e.g., crew members of ships or flights are also not considered tourists in most countries.
 If the same person travels in and out more than once within the same year, each visit counts again.

-Revenues in tourismIn 1995, tourism revenues amounted to 25.00 million USD, or about 0.066 percent of the gross national product.
+Revenues from tourismIn 1995, tourism revenues amounted to 25.00 million USD, or about 0.066 percent of the gross national product.
 This corresponded to about 156,000 tourists at that time and roughly 160 USD per person.
 Within 25 years, the country's dependence on tourism has increased noticeably.
-Before the outbreak of the Covid-19 pandemic, sales took up $391.00 million billion, 0.11 percent of gross national product.
+Before the outbreak of the COVID-19 pandemic, sales were $391.00 million billion, 0.11 percent of gross national product.
 Thus, each visitor spent an average of $1,211 on their vacation in Bangladesh.

 All data for Bangladesh in detail